This is a foreign exchange guide to Columbia, the Colombian Peso currency plus COP transfers and travel tips.

 Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).

-Getting a better deal when sending money to Columbia
+Get a better deal for foreign transfers to Columbia

 When sending money to Columbia it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :